 Also consider what is nearby.
 A horseback ride under the chestnut trees or a small-town festival may just be what they’re looking for.
 Anything that millennials can do, see, or try close to your hotel is worth mentioning on social media platforms and your hotel website, as are seasonal events.

 Are you currently marketing to millennial travellers?
 If so, let us know how in the comments below.
-And if you’ve noticed a shift in the types of guests staying at your hotel, let’s talk about it here or on Twitter.
+And if you’ve noticed a shift in the types of guests staying at your hotel, let’s talk about it here.